-Utilize aloe vera gels’ ability to form a protective layer around hair to prevent moisture loss.
-Along with its’ power to smooth hair and keep the frizz down.
+Utilize aloe vera gels’ ability to form a protective layer around the hair to prevent moisture with its’ power to smooth hair and keep the frizz down.

-After regularly washing your hair, pat dry with a towel, and apply a detangler.
-Comb through hair and apply a DIY anti frizz spray.
+After regularly washing your hair, pat dries with a towel and apply a detangler.
+Comb through hair and apply a DIY anti-frizz spray.
 Style as usual and spritz in more as needed, depending on if you have curly, straight, or wavy hair.

 Apple Cider Vinegar Hair Rinse:

 P.S.
-If you’re not a fan of the apple cider vinegar scent use unflavored carbonated water such as S.Pellegrino sparkling natural mineral water instead.
-Shampoo and condition as usual, then rinse with carbonated mineral water.
-It’s low pH levels works to reduce frizz and seal in moisture.
+If you’re not a fan of the apple cider vinegar scent, use unflavored carbonated water such as S.Pellegrino sparkling natural mineral water instead.
+Shampoo and condition, as usual, then rinse with carbonated mineral water.
+Its low pH levels work to reduce frizz and seal in moisture.

 Deep Conditioning Treatment:

-Manage frizz with a deep conditioning overnight treatment.
+Manage frizz with deep conditioning in an overnight treatment.
 Loaded with vitamin E to prevent damage and coconut oil for intense moisturizing.
-This is one my favorites natural remedies for frizzy hair!
+This is one of my favorites natural remedies for frizzy hair!